Kreeta Haapasalo: Career as a musician

-In 1869 they bought a home at Kalliokoski in Halsua where they stayed four years.
+In 1869, they bought a home at Kalliokoski in Halsua where they stayed four years.

-Johan L. Runeberg arranged a party for her appearance in Borgå.
+Johan L. Runeberg arranged a party for her appearance in Porvoo.
 One time she performed at the royal theater in Stockholm.
 This was arranged by Swedish poet Emil Van Qvanten.
 She also performed several times in the auditorium of the nobility in Saint Petersburg (Russia).

 The family's daughter Fia often followed her mother on trips because she also was a gifted singer and played the kantele.
 She married at Leppävirta and Haapasalo and Joonas with the children Matti and Matilda moved to a rented house in Varkaus.
 After her husband's death 20 May 1890, Haapasalo moved for the last time.
 Daughter Fia's family moved to Jyväskylä and Haapasalo followed.
-She died 29 Mar 1893 and was buried there.
-In 1899 the Society of Young Finns placed a granite stone on her grave.

 Haapasalo's extensive repertory was mostly spiritual songs, folk dances, ballads as well as her own songs, which often emphasized sorrow.
 One time when she returned from a trip she heard that two of her children were to be buried that day.
 She arrived at the cemetery to hear that an epidemic had taken two of her children.